Otto Meissner

-Otto Lebrecht Eduard Daniel Meissner (13 March 1880, Bischwiller, Alsace – 27 May 1953, Munich) was head of the Office of the President of Germany from 1920 to 1945 during nearly the entire period of the Weimar Republic under Friedrich Ebert and Paul von Hindenburg and, finally, under the Nazi government under Adolf Hitler.
+Otto Lebrecht Eduard Daniel Meissner (13 March 1880 – 27 May 1953) was head of the Office of the President of Germany from 1920 to 1945 during nearly the entire period of the Weimar Republic under Friedrich Ebert and Paul von Hindenburg and, finally, under the Nazi government under Adolf Hitler.

 Life

 The son of a postal official, Meissner studied law in Straßburg from 1898 to 1903, where he also became a member of the Straßburg Student Youth Fraternity (Burschenschaft) Germania.
 Later, he also studied in Berlin and earned his Doctor of Laws in 1908, at the age of 28, in Erlangen, Bavaria.
 Afterward, he became a bureaucrat for the national railroad, the Reichsbahn, in Straßburg.
 Between 1915 and 1917, he participated in the First World War in the 136th infantry regiment.
 Until 1919 he was more active behind the front as a military railroad official, first in Bucharest, then in Kyiv.
-He was then accepted into the diplomatic service and from 1918 acted as a German chargé d'affaires to the Ukrainian government in Kiev.
+He was then accepted into the diplomatic service and from 1918 acted as a German chargé d'affaires to the very shortlived Ukrainian government in Kiev.

+Ebert presidency (1920-1925)

 Thanks to his good contacts, in 1919, Meissner became Acting Advisor in the "Bureau of the Reichspräsident", who was then the Social Democrat Friedrich Ebert, and by 1 April 1920, Meissner had risen to Ministerial Director and Leader of the Bureau.
 Ebert raised Meissner to the rank of State Secretary (Staatssekretär) in November 1923.

-Meissner continued in that post under Ebert's successor, Paul von Hindenburg.
+Hindenburg presidency (1925-1934)

+Meissner continued in the post of State Secretary when Paul von Hindenburg was elected as Ebert's successor in 1925.
+Meissner, who lived with his family in the palace of the German president between 1929 and 1939, undoubtedly enjoyed major influence upon the presidents, especially Hindenburg.
+Together with Kurt von Schleicher and a few others, Meissner, in 1929 and 1930, furthered the dissolution of the parliamentary system by means of a civil presidential cabinet.